About Star Ratings

 What do the stars mean

-Five and four star products should be on your shopping list.
+Five star products should be on your shopping list.
 As a consumer, this represents a high-value product.
 According to our ratings, these are the top 10% of products in their field.

 Four star products also still have a good mix of price and features and shouldn’t be struck of your shopping list, especially if the product and brand really appeal to you.